-According to the August 2008 (updated 4/20/2014) WDFW Priority Habitats and Species List prepared by, priority species include Federal and State Endangered, Threatened, Sensitive, and Candidate species; animal aggregations (e.g. heron colonies, bat colonies) considered vulnerable; and species of recreational, commercial, or tribal importance that are vulnerable.
+According to the WDFW Priority Habitats and Species List, priority species include Federal and State Endangered, Threatened, Sensitive, and Candidate species; animal aggregations (e.g. heron colonies, bat colonies) considered vulnerable; and species of recreational, commercial, or tribal importance that are vulnerable.
 These priority species require protective measures for their survival due to their population status, sensitivity to habitat alteration, and/or recreational, commercial, or tribal importance.
 Priority habitats are habitat types or elements which offers unique or significant value to a diverse assemblage of species.
 A priority of habitat may consist of a unique vegetation type (e.g. shrub-steppe) or dominant plant species (e.g. juniper savannah), a described successional stage (e.g. old-growth forest), or a specific habitat feature (e.g. cliffs.)